irene-hong/privacyPlugin/README.md

 # PrivacyPlugin

-An IntelliJ plugin built based on Privado.
+An IntelliJ plugin built based on Privado
 ## How to develop

 ```bash